biolink/biolink-model/docs/TranslatorMinimal.md

  * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
  * [contributes to](contributes_to.md) - holds between two entities where the occurrence, existence, or activity of one causes or contributes to the occurrence or generation of the other
  * [contribution from](contribution_from.md)
- * [correlated with](correlated_with.md) - holds between any two named thing entities.
-For example, correlated_with holds between a disease or phenotypic feature and a measurable molecular entity that is used as an indicator of the presence or state of the disease or feature.
+ * [correlated with](correlated_with.md) - A relationship that holds between two concepts represented by variables for which a statistical dependence is  demonstrated using a correlation analysis method.
  * [decreases abundance of](decreases_abundance_of.md) - holds between two chemical or gene/gene product where the action or effect of one decreases the amount of the other within a system of interest
  * [decreases activity of](decreases_activity_of.md) - holds between two chemical or gene/gene product where the action or effect of one decreases the activity of the other within a system of interest
  * [decreases degradation of](decreases_degradation_of.md) - holds between two chemical entities where the action or effect of one decreases the rate of degradation of the other within a system of interest